drmortalwombat/oscar64/README.md

 PETSCII string literals can also be generated using a "p" or "P" prefix such as:

 	printf(p"Hello World\n");

+Screen codes can be generated similar using "s" or "S" prefix.

 Input from the console will also be translated accordingly.